PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 As an engineer, when a question comes in your first instinct is to give them an answer as quickly as possible.
 That means we often forget pleasantries, or will ignore a question until we've found the answer.
 Hence the following guidelines:

-- Always respond to a question within a reasonable timeframe during your working day (<15 minutes is great, <1 hour is okay, anything over a day is too late)
+- Always respond to a question within a reasonable timeframe during your working day.
+Our SLAs are [explained here](/handbook/comms/customer-support), but you should always try to respond to tickets quickly.
   - If you're ready to look into the issue and you think it might take a while/require a fix, just mention that and say you'll get back to them
   - If you have no idea how to answer or fix their issue, @mention someone who does
 - Start your response with `Hey [insert name], ...` and make sure you're polite, not everyone you talk to is an engineer and as accepting of terse messages